edora-christiankaaber/eudi-doc-attestation-rulebooks-catalog/rulebooks/social-security/attestation-rulebook-wp6-ehic.md

 ## 5 Trust anchors

-Trust anchors for EHIC PuB-EAAs are the same as defined in the common rulebook.
+Trust anchors for EHIC PuB-EAAs are the same as defined in the common rulebook `attestation-rulebook-wp6-common.md`.

 ## 6 Revocation

-Revocation patterns for EHIC PuB-EAAs are the same as defined in the common rulebook.
+Revocation patterns for EHIC PuB-EAAs are the same as defined in the common rulebook `attestation-rulebook-wp6-common.md`.

 ## 7 Compliance

-The Compliance follows the same principles as set out in the common rulebook.
+The Compliance follows the same principles as set out in the common rulebook `attestation-rulebook-wp6-common.md`.

 ## 8 References
 | **Item Reference** | **Standard name/details**|